-Alert is activated when a device has not checked-in to OneVue for more than 3 hours.
-The device is scheduled to check-in hourly.
+Alert is activated when a Bell Controller has not checked-in to OneVue for more than 3 hours.
+A bell controller is scheduled to check-in hourly.

 Time Sync Failure

-Alert is activated when the device fails to receive time from its NTP time source during its last check-in.
-The device may not have the correct time, which will impact the accuracy of its scheduled events.
+Alert is activated when the Bell Controller fails to receive time from its NTP time source during its last check-in.
+During this condition, it may not have the correct time that can impact the accuracy of your bell schedules.

 In addition to alerts generated by an Alert Rule, one-time Missed Alarm or False Alarm alerts are generated when a state change is not transmitted to OneVue at the time it occurred.
 Commonly, a state change cannot be transmitted due to a device network connectivity issue.